 Whether books, magazines, newspapers, files, surveys, essays, exam papers, or microfiche or microfilm files, we work hard to ensure the safety and integrity of every item within our care.

-Confidential to the fullest degree, up to 80 per cent of our work involves private or sensitive files and all our staff sign off a strict confidentiality agreement before beginning work.
+Confidential to the fullest degree, up to 80% of our work involves private or sensitive files and all our staff sign off a strict confidentiality agreement before beginning work.

 How can the public sector benefit from document scanning?